xxswatelitexx/Starbound_Temperature/README.md

 * armorFireMax = Positive number blocks fire damage.
 Negative adds exponentially to fire damage

 ###KNOWN ISSUES

-One problem is these indicators will not show on your character screen.
-It is recommended you add it in descriptions.
-As far as I am aware you cannot modify the character screen yet.
-Though the image asset ui.png is found in the interface folder.
+There is a limit in the SB engine which prevents sub biomes from applying temperature modifications.
+So only global biome temperature will be applied.

 ###CREDITS [ I apologize in advance for Misspelling Names ]

 I would like to thank the following people for answering all my crazy doubts and making this possible.
-Metadept, Omnipotententity, Astral, healthire, MrMagical
+Metadept, Omnipotententity, Astraltor, healthire, MrMagical